SwiftPackageIndex/SwiftPackageIndex-Server/LOCAL_DEVELOPMENT_SETUP.md

 ## Configuring a Local Development Environment

-To run the project on your local machine, you'll need the [latest non-beta version of Xcode](https://developer.apple.com/xcode/resources/) and [Docker Desktop for macOS](https://www.docker.com/products/docker-desktop) installed.
+To run the project on your local machine, you'll need Xcode and [Docker Desktop for macOS](https://www.docker.com/products/docker-desktop) installed.

+**Note:** We usually run close to the latest version of Swift and generally upgrade to major beta versions, so Xcode beta versions should work well.
+Try running the latest beta first, and fall back to release Xcode if you find issues.

 It is not possible to run the [build system](https://blog.swiftpackageindex.com/posts/launching-language-and-platform-package-compatibility/) locally due to its reliance on the infrastructure in which it runs.
 If you have any feature requests or bug reports relating to the build or compatibility system, [please start a discussion](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/discussions).

 ### Setup the Back End

 Once you have the project cloned locally, the `Makefile` defines a set of useful commands to get you up and running.

+Ensure that the latest version of Xcode is "selected" and not the command line tools.
+You can check this with `xcode-select -p` and set it with `xcode-select -s`.

 You'll need some environment variables configured before you can run the project.
 There are template files in the repository as `.env.testing.template` and `.env.development.template` and your first step should be to copy these files as `.env.testing` and `.env.development` and review their content in case your setup deviates from the default.